-DL (Detection Limit): The minimum contaminant limit which the testing laboratory is able to detect.

-MCL (Maximum Contaminant Level): The highest level of a contaminant that is allowed in drinking water.

-MRL (Minimum Reporting Limit): The contaminant limit which is required to report to the EPA as part of the Third ppm parts per million, or milligrams per liter.ppb parts per billion, or micrograms per liter.
+- DL (Detection Limit): The minimum contaminant limit which the testing laboratory is able to detect. - MCL (Maximum Contaminant Level): The highest level of a contaminant that is allowed in drinking water. - MRL (Minimum Reporting Limit): The contaminant limit which is required to report to the EPA as part of the Third Unregulated Contaminant Monitoring Rule (UCMR3). - Not Established. - NTU Nephelometric Turbidity Unit (a measure of the cloudiness of water) - pCi/L picoCuries per liter (a measure of radioactivity). - ppm parts per million, or milligrams per liter. - ppb parts per billion, or micrograms per liter.